pytroll/pytroll-collectors/doc/source/index.rst

   directly from :ref:`gatherer`.
 See documentation for `aapp-runner`_.

-The exact configuration depends on factors that will vary depending on what satellite data are processed, whether thore are from direct readout, EUMETCAST, or another source, what system is used for direct readout, and other factors.
+The exact configuration depends on factors that will vary depending on what satellite data are processed, whether those are from direct readout, EUMETCAST, or another source, what system is used for direct readout, and other factors.
 Some users use the 3rd party software `supervisor`_ to start and monitor